20100215/cubic-splines-calculator/README.md

 ```
 The frontend and backend areas of the app will begin building.
 This will last for around 3-5 minutes.

-Once the following line pops up:
+Once all the executions are complete, the following final line pops up:
 ```
 mat5101-g1-frontend-1 |  ✔ Ready in x.x s
 ```

-You may now access the built application by typing http://localhost:3000 in the address bar of your browser.
+You may now access the built application by typing [http://localhost:3000](http://localhost:3000) in the address bar of your browser.